taskcluster/azure-blob-storage/README.md

     await container.remove('state-blob', true);
 ```

-### DataBlocKBlob and AppendDataBlob
+### DataBlockBlob and AppendDataBlob

-DataBlockBlob is a wrapper over an Azure block blob which stores a JSON data which is conform with schema defined at container
+DataBlockBlob is a wrapper over an Azure block blob which stores JSON data that conforms to the schema defined at container
 level.

 AppendDataBlob is a wrapper over an Azure append blob.
 This type is optimized for fast append operations and all writes happen